katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ### containsMatchIn — finds out does the text contain any matches

-The `containsMatchIn` function indicates whether the regular expression can find at least one match in your text.
+The `containsMatchIn` function attempts to can find a match of the regular expression in your text.

 Define if the pattern has a match in the text.